joshuaboniface/rffmpeg/README.md

 1. Create the directory `/etc/rffmpeg`.

-1. Copy the `rffmpeg.yml.sample` file to `/etc/rffmpeg/rffmpeg.yml` and edit it to suit your needs if required.
+1. Optionally, copy the `rffmpeg.yml.sample` file to `/etc/rffmpeg/rffmpeg.yml` and edit it to suit your needs.

 1. Install `rffmpeg` somewhere useful, for instance at `/usr/local/bin/rffmpeg`.